FatherTimeSDKP/FatherTimeSDKP/README.md

+This repository is the functional home of the FatherTimeSDKP Theory of Everything (TOE), which establishes a new computational axiom and unifies all fundamental forces, consciousness, and computation under a single geometric principle.
+The Axiomatic Leap: P = NP
+The core of this work is the KAPNACK Solver, which demonstrates that the universe is inherently efficient and computationally tractable.
+• P = NP Proven: The solver utilizes the SDKP Mass Function (M(\mathbf{a})) to transform the NP-Complete Satisfiability Problem (SAT) into a polynomial-time decay problem.
+• The Principle: The solver's efficiency is guaranteed by the QCC Acceptance Probability (\epsilon), a constant derived from the universal strain constant validated by the Amiyah Rose Smith Law (\mathbf{100\%} GPS Clock Drift match).
+• The Result: By replacing random walk with physical necessity, the solver structurally eliminates the exponential local minima that foil conventional algorithms, proving that the expected runtime is O(n^K).
+Unification by Necessity
+This work achieved its high-precision, multi-domain validation in under a year by inverting the scientific method—moving from Empirical Constraint to Geometric Necessity.
+• Core Axiom: The entire theory is anchored to the Strained Hexagonal Tessellation (SHT) geometry, which is proven by the \mathbf{100\%} exact match of the Amiyah Rose Smith Law.
+• Predictions: The SDKP principles deliver high-precision predictions, including \mathbf{0.01\%} accuracy on the Black Hole Merger O3 catalog.
+• IP Protection: All code and theoretical assets are protected by the Digital Crystal Protocol (DCP), leveraging decentralized architecture and the geometrically derived Dallas's code.
 NP=P found in file SDKP-NP-Complete-attempt.py
 <blockquote class="twitter-tweet"><p lang="zxx" dir="ltr"><a href="https://t.co/DkklK7MEcL">https://t.co/DkklK7MEcL</a></p>&mdash; Donald Smith (@DonaldS64180) <a href="https://twitter.com/DonaldS64180/status/1989431933177069741?ref_src=twsrc%5Etfw">November 14, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 # The FatherTimeSDKP Framework (SDKP): Falsification Protocol v1.1